The Documentary Film Project

 California Dreaming: Muscle Beach and Hollywood (Jack LaLanne, Paul Bragg, Gypsy Boots, Gloria Swanson)

-Garbo’s Guru
+Garbo’s Guru (Gayelord Hauser)

 The Organic Movement Finds its Voice: J.I.
 Rodale Inspires Everyday Gardeners